rmiucic/CarND-Kalman/README.md

 # CarND-Kalman
-**One Dimensional Kalman Filter.ipynb** is the simple 1D Kalman filter
+**One Dimensional Kalman Filter.ipynb** is a simple 1D Kalman filter